 March is Brain Injury Awareness Month

-To improve the future outcomes for those with brain injuries, we are dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians suffering from the devastating effects of trauma on the brain.
+To improve the future outcomes for those with brain injuries, Cohen Veterans Bioscience is dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of Veterans and civilians suffering from the devastating effects of trauma on the brain.

 What diagnostics & treatments are available for TBI?